By David Fassler, M.D.

 ongoing sleep problems, frequent fears

 about illness or death, or reluctance to leave parents or go to school.
+If such

 behaviors continue, ask your child’s pediatrician, family physician, or school